 What Are The Best Social Media Platforms For Your Business?

 Many hear Social Media Marketing and think just Facebook and Instagram when really these things can only be used to their fullest potential if the proper foundation is set.
-By foundation I mean your Website, Professional Images, Logo, and Branding.
+By foundation I mean your Website, Professional Images, Email Marketing, Logo, and Branding.
 All social media sites are visually based, as visual is the preferred method of ingesting content more and more.
 So much is driven by image, to be on the level it is important to have graphic design, images, and branding.
-Your website should be clean, easy to read, and navigate and should contain all information to properly relay what you do and how to contact you.
+Your website should be clean, easy to read and navigate, and should contain all information to properly relay what you do and how to contact you.
 Your Social Media sites should be satellites of your site reflecting back to it with consistent branding and vibe but with a dialogue created to the audience of that channel.

 Another important element that DIYers sometimes overlook is SEO, Search Engine Optimisation.
 This is the strategic keyword usage and link building to increase your search ranking, which is growing more and more important.
 More than half of people only look through the first page of a google search, so even if they are looking for your service or trade, if you are not there they probably won’t find you.